datamesh-architecture/datamesh-architecture.com/README.md

 The data platform may need support to store file-oriented data, that can be further processed or analyzed.

 _Cloud Service Examples: Google Object Store, AWS S3_
-_On-Premise Alternative: MinIO, Ceph_, SMB
+_On-Premise Alternative: MinIO, Ceph, SMB_

 __Optional: _Topics / Streaming___